astrofra/astrofra/README.md

 ## Studies

-In parallel with my higher education, I was able to combine professional experiences in the video game industry with visits to the Imagina festival in Monte-Carlo in 1994 and 1995.
-Contact with professionals at the shows, the opportunity to test the first virtual reality headsets, to see the first real-time graphics accelerators, and to attend the Prix Pixel INA evenings were a powerful motivation boost.
+While pursuing my higher education, I managed to mix professional experiences in the video game industry with visits to the Imagina festival in Monte-Carlo in 1994 and 1995.
+Networking with professionals at the events, testing out the first virtual reality headsets, witnessing the debut of real-time graphics accelerators, and attending the prestigious Prix Pixel INA evenings provided a significant motivational boost.

 <br>